linnmyatmaung/UTFront/README.md

 ## 📋 Project Overview

-A real-time voting and agenda application that enables users to participate in agenda-based voting sessions with instant updates and live results.
+A real-time voting and agenda application that enables users to participate in voting and view agenda sessions with instant updates and live results.

 ### User Features